Trial of China rights lawyer lasts three hours, police block court access

 Pu, 50, was detained in May 2014 after he attended a meeting in a private home to commemorate the suppression of pro-democracy protests in and around Tiananmen Square in 1989.
 Pu, who had participated in the protests, had vowed to commemorate the anniversary every year.

-Authorities had rejected his lawyers' request for medical parole earlier in September, his lawyer, Shang, said.
+Authorities had rejected his lawyers' request for medical parole earlier in September, his lawyer Shang Baojun said.

 In the past two years, the government has launched a crackdown on online rumours, detained hundreds of human rights lawyers in a nationwide sweep, and jailed a journalist on a charge of leaking state secrets.

-(Additional reporting by Megha Rajagopalan and Ben Blanchard in BEIJING and David Brunnstrom in WASHINGTON; editing by Ryan Woo and Michael Perry)
+(Additional reporting by Megha Rajagopalan in BEIJING; Editing by Ryan Woo and Michael Perry)